Syro-Malabar Church: Restoration of the Syro-Malabar hierarchy

-In 1923, Pope Pius XI (1922–1939) set up a full-fledged Syro-Malabar hierarchy with Ernakulam-Angamaly as the Metropolitan See and Augustine Kandathil as the first Head and Archbishop of the Church.
-In 1992, Pope John Paul II (1978–2005) raised the Syro-Malabar Church to Major Archepiscopal rank and appointed Cardinal Antony Padiyara of Ernakulam as the first Major Archbishop.
+In 1923, Pope Pius XI (1922–1939) set up a fully-fledged Syro-Malabar hierarchy with Ernakulam-Angamaly as the Metropolitan See and Augustine Kandathil as the first head and archbishop of the church.
+In 1992, Pope John Paul II (1978–2005) raised the Syro-Malabar Church to major archepiscopal rank and appointed Cardinal Antony Padiyara of Ernakulam as the first major archbishop.

 The Syro-Malabar Church shares the same liturgy with the Chaldean Catholic Church based in Iraq and the independent Assyrian Church of the East based in Iraq, including its archdiocese the Chaldean Syrian Church of India.
-The Syro-Malabar Church is the third-largest particular church (sui juris) in the Catholic Church, after the Latin Church and the Ukrainian Greek Catholic Church.
+The Syro-Malabar Church is the third-largest particular church (sui iuris) in the Catholic Church, after the Latin Church and the Ukrainian Greek Catholic Church.

 The Catholic Saint Thomas Christians (Pazhayakūttukār) came to be known as the Syro Malabar Catholics from 1932 onwards to differentiate them from the Syro-Malankara Catholics in Kerala.
-The Indian East Syriac Catholic hierarchy was restored on 21 December 1923 with Augustine Kandathil as the first Metropolitan and Head of the Church with the name Syro-Malabar.
+The Indian East Syriac Catholic hierarchy was restored on 21 December 1923 with Augustine Kandathil as the first metropolitan and head of the church with the name Syro-Malabar.

 2020s

 In 2021, the Syro Malabar Synod of Bishops announced that the celebration of the Qurbana according to the Second Vatican Council reform: the liturgy of the word would be celebrated coram populo, while the rest of the Qurbana would be celebrated facing the altar.
 After hearing this announcement, many priests of the Syro-Malabar Catholic Major Archeparchy of Ernakulam–Angamaly announced that they would continue their public facing Qurbana.
 Pope Francis appointed Cyril Vasiľ as the Pontifical Delegate and Andrews Thazhath as Apostolic Administrator for the Archdiocese in matters of solving the crisis but was unsuccessful.
 On 7 December 2023, Pope Francis wrote in a letter to George Alencherry accepting his resignation as Major Archbishop of Ernakulam–Angamaly.
 He also accepted the resignation of Andrews Thazhath as the Apostolic Administrator and appointed Bosco Puthur, due to Thazhath being the Archbishop of Trichur and President of the Catholic Bishops Conference of India.
 Pope Francis then made a video message to the people of Ernakulam-Angamaly asking them to only do the Uniform Mass starting Christmas and saying there will be punishment for those who do not.
-When Christmas came, only 290 Churches of 328 Churches held the Uniform Mass.
+When Christmas came, only 290 churches of 328 churches held the Uniform Mass.
 The Vatican is now currently discussing further action.

 On 9 January 2024, Raphael Thattil was elected as major archbishop by the Syro-Malabar Synod of Bishops.
 Pope Francis confirmed the election, with Thattil now heading the Syro-Malabar Catholic Church.